Everything You Wanted To Know About Natural Emulsifiers

 One of the biggest challenges faced by formulators making emulsions is ensuring that those emulsions remain stable.

-If your emulsion isn’t stable, then over time you may start to see the water and oil splitting away from each other again.
-This process is called ‘phase separation’ and means that your beautiful lotion now looks like a complete mess.
+If your emulsion isn’t stable, then over time you may start to see the water and oil splitting from each other again.
+This process is called ‘phase separation’ and means that your beautiful lotion now looks a complete mess.
+Read up about stability issue and how to avoid them in our post:

 Learn the 4 signs of product instability.